What this calculator tells you

 H = 24 + 4 × (8.25 − 2) = 24 + 4 × 6.25 = 24 + 25 = 49.0

-- Kitten (< 0.5 years): rapid growth, socialization, parasite prevention, vaccine series.
+- Kitten (< 0.5 years): rapid growth, socialization, vaccine scheduling, parasite prevention, and frequent feeding are the main themes.

-- Prime adult (< 7 years): weight maintenance, dental care, enrichment to prevent boredom.
+- Prime adult (< 7 years): focus on weight maintenance, dental care, exercise, and keeping indoor cats mentally engaged.

-- Mature adult (< 11 years): monitor body condition, consider baseline bloodwork, watch for dental disease.
+- Mature adult (< 11 years): monitor body condition more closely, discuss baseline bloodwork, and watch for dental disease, subtle mobility changes, or reduced grooming.

-- Geriatric (15+ years): close monitoring of appetite, hydration, pain, and cognitive changes.
+- Geriatric (15+ years): close attention to appetite, hydration, pain, comfort, and cognitive or sensory changes becomes especially important.

 Sample age comparisons